marq24/emacberry.com/_docs/2300-osmoffline.md

 [Mapsforge 'map' format](http://www.mapsforge.org/) is the choice to use OSM data on a mobile device.
 Converting the data is not an easy task - and even more important take some time to complete.
 I have spent the complete weekend to load the OSM-Data for GERMANY in a PostgresSQL running on my notebook.
-Lucky enough there are different sources where you can download converted (& additional enriched) map files for your mobile device.
-Cause of the file size this data is not included in GPSLogger II - you need to download one or multiple map files to your device in order to use this new feature of GPSLogger II.
+Lucky enough there are different sources where you can download converted (& additional enriched) *.map files for your mobile device.
+Cause of the file size this data is not included in GPSLogger II - you need to download one or multiple *.map files to your device in order to use this new feature of GPSLogger II.

-At the following URL's you can download Mapsforge map files:
+At the following URL's you can download Mapsforge *.map files:
 - [http://www.openandromaps.org/downloads](http://www.openandromaps.org/downloads)
   <br/>An excellent source for enriched OSM data - included altitudes - great for hiking or mountain-biking

 - [http://download.mapsforge.org/](http://download.mapsforge.org/)

-# Download map files from your android device/browser
+# Download *.map files with your Android device/browser
-> Direct download link support for openandromaps map files in GPSLogger
+> Direct download link support for openandromaps *.map files in GPSLogger

 On your android device - open the following link [https://www.openandromaps.org/downloads](https://www.openandromaps.org/downloads) **or** select one more specific